carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 $ ls
 ~~~~

-Now you can also known in which directory you are standing by using `pwd`.
+Now you can also known in which directory you are standing in the reminal,by using `pwd`.

 Let's explore the content of some of our data files.
 So we have to move to the corresponding folder where our taxonomic-data files are: